-Located on Nakanoshima Island between the Dojima and Tosabori Rivers in central Osaka, the National Museum of Art is an underground facility also known as NMAO, or National Museum of Art Osaka.
-Though it’s a national museum, it has a decidedly international flare, partly because it was originally built to house an international art expo in 1970.
+Located on Nakanoshima Island between the Dojima and Tosabori Rivers in central Osaka, the National Museum of Art is an underground facility is also known as NMAO or National Museum of Art Osaka.
+Though it’s a national museum, it has a decidedly international flair, partly because it was originally built to house an international art expo in 1970.

 The name of the famous Japanese architect who designed the museum probably won’t mean anything to you, but you’ll likely find his work impressive.
 The majority of the museum’s collections and exhibits are from the post-war era, and there are some exemplary works from world-renowned masters like Cezanne and Picasso as well.

 Japanese for “American Village,” America-Mura is a chic pocket of hipster-ridden coffee bars, shops, tattoo parlors, clubs, and hotels that cater to trysts between young lovers.

 Though you may not think it has much in common with any town in America you’ve ever visited, it got its name after World War II, when the devastated country began the slow process of rebuilding; this area was the place to go to get American goods like t-shirts, razors, and cigarettes.

 Sitting starkly in the middle of the village is a park constructed of concrete called Triangle Park, which is known as a rallying point preceding a night in the town (it’s also the dirtiest spot we’ve found in Japan – tons of litter).